ministryofjustice/staff-device-logging-infrastructure/README.md

 # Prison Technology Transformation Programme AWS Infrastructure

+To initialise Terraform in this repository please run `make init`.

+If you are using AWS Vault, run `aws-vault exec {your profile name here} -- make init`

 ## Introduction

 The current environments are:

 - Development
 - Pre-production
 - Production

 The Terraform in this repository serves 2 purposes:

 - Bootstrapping of Development, Pre-production and Production environments on AWS.
 - Creating the infrastructure for various services/solutions such as Logging and DNS / DHCP.